• Skip to main content

 I don't think building a house is ever stress-free, because you have so many decisions you have to make.
 Not just monetary decisions, but every light switch, every faucet, every tile on the floor has to be chosen, and it has to be done in an expeditious way.
 You can't sit around saying, 'I can't make up my mind' because there's a schedule — but I thought the schedule was realistic.
 Everybody stuck to it.
 They kept on schedule and on budget.
 The house was built within a year.

 So you couldn’t say it’s stress-free, but I think if you're working with people you like and trust...
 I trusted Alfandre.
 I felt they really oversaw the building.
-Joe would come out and check things.
+Rick's construction manager would come out and check things.
 I really liked him and I trusted him.

 I don't think it was any more expensive to build green.
 I think what you have to do is you decide on your values.
 It's your decision whether you have a $50,000 kitchen or put more insulation into the envelope of the house.